wllm-rbnt/asn1template/README.md

 is the second sequence.
 It is located at the third byte in the original encoded file.
 The header preceding the data is encoded using 4 bytes and the data account for 567 bytes for this sequence.

+This can be disabled using '-s' option (or long version '--simple-labels').

 ### Output & Return Codes